Welcome

 http://www.kurtz-fernhout.com/oscomak/AchievingAStarTrekSociety.html

-I would like to implement than on a Pointrel Social Semantic Desktop:
+I would like to implement that on a Pointrel Social Semantic Desktop I am slowly working towards:

 http://sourceforge.net/projects/pointrel/